Imagination Gone Wild: 5 Must See American Psychological Movies

-This film is based on the real-life experiences of the 1998 Nobel Laureate in Economics, John Nash.
-The story would really give you a glimpse to the complexities of the brain.
+This film is a wonderful adventure that gives the audience a view of the life and struggles of the 1998 Nobel Laureate in Economics, John Nash.
+The story really gives you a glimpse of the complexities of the brain.
 It shows how a seemingly ordinary and inspiring story of a genius could be changed.
 The director and actors also made it a slow but memorable progress in building the story.
-You might have to prepare some comfort after watching the movie.
+You might have to prepare some tissue while watching this movie then look for a buddy to discuss this after watching the film.

 3. Eternal Sunshine of the Spotless Mind, 2004